Parsing parfait and other goodies ( 2019-08-20 )

 Well, it has been a good holiday, two months in Indonesia, Bali and diving Komodo.
 It brought clarity, and so i have to start a daunting task.

 When i learned programming at University, they were still teaching Pascal.
 So when I got to choose c++ in my first bigger project that was a real step up.
-But even i wrestled templates, it was . . . .Read whole post
+But even as i wrestled templates, it w . . . .Read whole post